- A Theology of Strategy Development

 Most leaders are trained to think in terms of mission and vision statements.
-I’m one of them.
-But CCCC has adopted Carver Policy Governance® and that requires an End statement.
+I was one of them.
+But CCCC adopted a Policy Governance model and that requires an End Statement.
 So how many strategic statements do you need?
 And which one has priority?
-For leaders who think in terms of vision and mission but who live in a policy governance environment, here’s a case study of how I’m dealing with the issue at CCCC.
+For leaders who think in terms of vision and mission but who live in a policy governance environment, here’s a case study of how I dealt with the issue at CCCC.

 I’ve already provided the traditional definitions of vision and mission: vision explains why the organization exists (what it wants to accomplish) and mission is its overarching strategy for accomplishing the vision.
-Now let’s remind ourselves what an End statement is.
+Now let’s remind ourselves what an End Statement is.
 According to John Carver (the developer of policy governance), End Statements:

 - define which human needs are to be met (usually shortened to “what good”), for whom, and at what cost.
-Written with a long term perspective, these mission-related policies embody the board’s long-range vision.
-(CarverGuide 1: Basic Principles of Policy Governance)
+Written with a long term perspective, these mission-related policies embody the board’s long-range vision.1

-- are developed in terms of the mission to be accomplished, its outcomes.
-(CarverGuide 6: Creating a Mission That Makes A Difference)
+- are developed in terms of the mission to be accomplished, its outcomes.2

 - Ends are not about what the organization does or what it values.
 Another statement that Carver criticizes says the association will provide “support…in an effective and caring manner.”
 It doesn’t say what difference it will make.

-- The sample Carver-approved End Statements all have what I would call “motherhood” cost statements.
-Would anyone say they will produce their good at an “uncompetitive cost”, at an “unreasonable cost” or “at a cost greater than comparable associations”?
-I think not!
+- The sample Carver-approved End Statements all have what I would call ‘motherhood’ cost statements.
+Would anyone say they will produce their good at an “uncompetitive cost,” at an “unreasonable cost,” or “at a cost greater than comparable associations?”
+I don’t think so.
 What ‘value’ does the value component of the End Statement contribute?
-The only time a ‘motherhood’ statement is useful is when it hasn’t been true for a particular organization.
-So if a ministry has been woefully inefficient in its operations and wildly overspending on programs with no commensurate benefits, then the board may want to bump the cost factor up to the End statement and limit spending to what is reasonable or comparable to other ministries.
+The only time a motherhood statement is useful is when it hasn’t been true for a particular organization.
+So if a ministry has been woefully inefficient in its operations and wildly overspending on programs with no commensurate benefits, then the board may want to bump the cost factor up to the End Statement and limit spending to what is reasonable or comparable to other ministries.
 Otherwise such a statement adds no value.